Lessons from a simple medical procedure, a tonsillectomy.

 of sleep apnea was worth it.
 I’m a big believer in staying as non-invasive as

-possible when it comes to health, so it was a difficult choice.
+possible when it comes to medical procedures, so it was a difficult choice.
 And while I knew

 it was a common and basic procedure, while I understood that children undergo